Abadin/TT_WEPcrak/README.md

                     apt-get install aireplay-ng
                     apt-get install aircrack-ng

-This you can do on a PROXIS
+This you can do on a PROSIX system.

+Now, open a terminal and do write nano /usr/sbin/"name of program"

+Then you copy the script in to the nano you've made, save and exit

+Make a folder called crackcap in your root.

+Last thing is to write: chmod +x /usr/sbin/"name of program"

+type "name of program" and follow the instructions.

+Enjoy :)